Lester-Dowling/find-largest-files/README.md

-# find-largest-files
+# find-max-files
-Find the largest files in the given directory hierarchy.
+Find the max files in the given directory hierarchy.

-This command line tool is for quickly viewing the top ten largest files under a directory.
-Typically this is used to maintain an overview on what is happening within some given folder.
+This command line tool is for quickly viewing the top ten files under a directory which satisfy the max of size, or mod date, or least/most accessed.
+Typically this is used to maintain an overview on what is happening within some given folder hierarchy.